top of page

 reported into the CEO of the leading hospital she worked for.
 I could see how

-important her job was t her and the high level she had achieved in her career.
+important her job was to her and the high level she had achieved in her career.

 to her before she started to suffer peri-menopause symptoms.

-competently and ha she was thinking about giving it all up.
+competently, and she was thinking about giving it all up.

 on what Becky wanted to achieve.
 The aim was to work together to enable